microsoft/mu_plus/MsGraphicsPkg/Library/MsColorTableLib/ReadMe.md

 ## About

-This package defines the abolute RGB values for each color that is used by users of the Simple Window Manager.
+This package defines the absolute RGB values for each color that is used by users of the Simple Window Manager.
-Each UI elelment is assigned a color.
+Each UI element is assigned a color.

 ## Copyright